gwako94/FastFoodFastApi/README.md

 <h1>Description</h1>
 FastFoodFastApi is a restful api that powers a fast food fast application and helps manage orders and menus.
-The application provide features for registering a user, login the user, place an order, update an order and retrieve orders.
+The application provide features for registering a user, logging in the user, adding and gettin menu place an order,update an order and retrieve users order history.

 <h2>Development Setup</h2>
 <ul>